Body Ecology Vegetable Starter | Stable, Predicable Fermentation

 Body Ecology Vegetable Starter

-I’ve tried the Body Ecology Starter in recipes containing cabbage, carrots, beets, ginger, bell peppers, celery, cilantro, and many others.
+I’ve found that Body Ecology Starter works great in recipes containing cabbage, carrots, beets, ginger, bell peppers, celery, cilantro, and many others.
 The starter includes a simple combination of probiotic bacteria that has produced great vegetables in about seven days.

 The starter contains: